Home > NLP Exercises > Belief Changing Exercises > NLP Exercise - The NLP Belief Creator

 This is the kind of belief to create with this NLP exercise.

-It is important to understand the steps so that you can perform this exercise without any doubt as to what you are doing and why.
+Before attempting this exercise, it is important to understand the steps so that you can perform this NLP exercise without any doubt as to what you are doing and why.

 A new belief doesn't need any doubt associated with it, so as well as reading the exercise several times, it is a good idea to try the exercise out a few times with a minor belief before attempting with anything life changing.

-It is also a good idea to read the Content and Submodality NLP Lessons before attempting this NLP exercise.
+It is also a good idea to read the NLP Submodalities and NLP Memory Manipulation lessons before attempting this NLP exercise.

 Step 1: